 The session will not function until you send this request.
 The GET request to the login URL returns a cookie that must exist for subsequent API calls to authenticate successfully.

-- Configure your script to use the temporary session ID and security token to access the account through either the access hash or username and password methods.
+- Configure your script to use the temporary session ID and security token to access the account through either the API tokens or username and password methods.

 Example Perl script

 Whenever the Single Sign On feature generates or destroys a temporary session, the system stores information to the Single Sign On session log:

 The system logs the following types of entries: